Secure your house

 Secure your windows

-- Fit key-operated window locks to all downstairs windows and easily accessible upstairs windows.
-For example, those above a flat roof or by a drainpipe.
+- Fit key-operated window locks to all downstairs windows and easily accessible upstairs windows, for example, those above a flat roof or by a drainpipe.

 - Even small windows, such as skylights or bathroom fanlights, need locks – a thief can get through any gap larger than the human head.